 It’s no secret that the Abel Tasman is a piece of paradise.
 You can’t get much better than panoramic golden beaches with balmy, crystal-clear water, surrounded by lush native bush and birds.
 Wish you were there?
 Us too.

-Instead of jetting off to the tropics this summer, why not take some time to wander through the Abel Tasman and explore one of Aotearoa’s best landscapes.
+Since jetting off to the tropics isn't even an option this summer, why not take some time to wander through the Abel Tasman and explore one of Aotearoa’s best landscapes.
 Grab your boots and your tramping buddy, and try out five of the best day tramps the Abel Tasman has to offer.

 Mārahau to Appletree Bay